tytydraco/yessleep/out/I_tried_to_be_a_Dark_Web_Gamer_Two_games_was_all_it_took_to_make_me_quit.md

 Even though it was pixelated, the detail almost made me vomit.

-It was another body, fresh, covered by worms.
+It was another body, fresh, covered by what I assumed to be beetles.

 A single white piece of paper lay on it.